 If you have any concerns about devils or quolls, contact the Department of Primary Industries, Parks, Water and Environment on 03 6165 4305.

 Roles and Values

-Because devils and quolls are dominant carnivores they play a special role in nature.
-They:
+Because devils and quolls are dominant carnivores, they play a special role in nature, including:

-- maintain bush and farm hygiene by cleaning up carcasses.
+- maintaining bush and farm hygiene by cleaning up carcasses.
 This can help reduce the risk of blowfly strike to sheep by removing food for maggots.

-- remove sick and weak animals helping control disease.
+- removing sick and weak animals helping control disease.

-- reduce the chance of starvation and disease in prey populations by controlling their abundance.
+- reducing the chance of starvation and disease in prey populations by controlling their abundance.

-- are unique and spectacular animals in their own right making them a valuable tourism and biological asset.
+Tasmanian devils and quolls are unique and spectacular animals making them a valuable tourism and biological asset.
 The absence of dingoes and foxes has made Tasmania a refuge for many unique species like the devil and quolls.
-If we can protect these assets the value of our wildlife to the world will only increase as other places degrade.
+If we can protect our wildlife the value of the Tasmanian environment will increase, globally, as other places degrade.

 How You Can Help